jejacks0n/teaspoon/README.md

 <dt> driver_cli_options </dt><dd>
   An experimental feature to allow you to specify additional CLI options/switches.
 Currently this is only supported if using the 'phantomjs' driver.<br/><br/>

   Check this wiki article for information about <a href="https://github.com/ariya/phantomjs/wiki/API-Reference#command-line-options">PhantomJS Command-line Options</a>.
-Some options may cause Teabag to fail to function as expected/may not produce the expected result or may conflict with other options.<br/><br/>
+Some options may cause Teaspoon to fail to function as expected/may not produce the expected result or may conflict with other options.<br/><br/>

   <b>default:</b> <code>nil</code>